Nefomemes/blog/_posts/2021-1-19-Indonesian-iceberg.md

 ---

-title: "Indonesia and it's history's iceberg, explained.
+title: "Indonesian iceberg, explained.
 How deep does it go?"
 author: nefo
-categories: ["Indonesia", "Indonesian history", "history"]
+categories: ["Indonesia"]
 tags: [featured, sticky]

 ---

-# First post: "Conspiracy Iceberg dengan Kearifan Lokal"
 ## Tip of The Iceberg

 ### KKN di Desa Penari  (Student Study Service in Desa Penari)